-Former Fed chair Bernanke shares Nobel for research on banks
+Former Fed Chair Bernanke shares Nobel for research on banks

-The committee said their work had shown in their research “why avoiding bank collapses is vital.”

-With their research in the early 1980s, the laureates laid the foundations for regulating financial markets and dealing with financial crises, the panel said.
+With their findings in the early 1980s, the laureates laid the foundations for regulating financial markets, the panel said.

-Bernanke, 68, who is now with The Brookings Institution in Washington, D.C., examined the Great Depression of the 1930s, showing how dangerous bank runs — when panicked savers withdraw their deposits — can be.
+“Financial crises and depressions are kind of the worst thing that can happen to the economy," said John Hassler of the Committee for the Prize in Economic Sciences.
+“These things can happen again.
+And we need to have an understanding of the mechanism behind those and what to do about it.
+And the laureates this year provide that.”

 People are also reading…